wafflepie/redux-syringe/presets/redux-syringe/README.md

   </a>
 </p>

-Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your components.
+Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your React components.

 ## Documentation & API Reference